-I have written more than 60 books.
-One of my favorites is TICKLE DAY: POEMS FROM FATHER GOOSE.
-Most of the poems in that book were inspired by my son.
+I have written more than 125 books.
+People tell me that DEAR POET: NOTES TO A YOUNG WRITER is one of their favorite books.
+Others like RETURNING TO EARTH best.
+Both of those are for YA and adults.
+One of my favorite children's books is a series of 64-page beginning chapter books titled TINY TALES.
+They feature my favorite characters: Lucy Goose, Cuddle Bunny, Bobby Bear and Adeline Porcupine.
+My favorite first book is TICKLE DAY: POEMS FROM FATHER GOOSE.
+The poems in that book were inspired by my son when he was a toddler.
 Another one of my favorites is CHRISTMAS IS COMING.
 I wrote that book with my wife.
 MICE ARE NICE, ONE HUNDRED SHOES, OH MY, PUMPKIN PIE!, SNOW WONDER, BARN STORM, and SEE THE YAK YAK are also my favorites.
 They help young readers learn how to read.
 ANIMAL TRUNK: SILLY POEMS TO READ ALOUD and ANIMAL TRACKS: WILD POEMS TO READ ALOUD are also two of my favorites.
 ANIMAL TRUNK was illustrated by a famous Belgian artist and ANIMAL TRACKS was illustrated by an artist from London.
 RIDDLE RHYMES is also one of my favorite books.
 Children ask me to read those poems out loud to them so they can guess the answers to the riddles.
 GOOD CATS/BAD CATS and GOOD DOGS/BAD DOGS are also two of my favorite books.
 They have funny illustrations by one of my favorite artists, David Catrow.
 Children tell me that HALLOWEEN NIGHT: TWENTY-ONE SPOOKTACULAR POEMS is one of their favorites and teachers and coaches tell me that SCORE!
 50 POEMS TO MOTIVATE AND INSPIRE is their favorite.
 Kindergarten teachers tell me their favorite books of mine are the ones in my three new series of books I SEE THE SEASONS, MY LITTLE PLANET and MY LITTLE SCHOOL HOUSE.
+Older students tell me their very favorite nonfiction book of mine is STRANGE UNUSUAL GROSS & COOL ANIMALS.
+Some of my newest books include THE NIGHT THE FOREST CAME TO TOWN, ALABAMA: MY HOME SWEET HOME, A CARNIVAL OF CATS and A PARADE OF PUPPIES.
+One of my recent favorite books is one that my son, Chip Ghigna, illustrated.
+It's titled ILLUSIONS: POETRY AND ART FOR THE YOUNG AT HEART.
 My books are like children.
-They are all my favorites!
+They're ALL my favorites!

-Is there a complete listing of your work available?
+Is there a complete listing of your books and poems available?

 Do you like to visit schools and read your poems?

 Yes!
 I love visiting schools and libraries!
-It is always fun sharing in the wonder, excitement and joy of poetry with children.
-I have traveled the world sharing poems with children, from Florida to Alaska, from New York to California, from South America to Europe and beyond.
+It's always fun sharing the wonder, excitement and joy of poetry with children.
+I've traveled around the world sharing poems with children, from Florida to Alaska, from New York to California, from South America to Europe and beyond.
 I always arrive back home more inspired than ever ready to write more poems to share.

 What are your hobbies?

-My favorite hobby is writing and traveling.
+My favorite hobby is writing!
 Writing is my vocation -- and my avocation!
-I also love reading, hiking, exploring, solving crossword puzzles, and collecting old picture books, especially Mother Goose books.
-I also have a growing gaggle of geese collectibles (figurines, statues and miniatures) that children, teachers, librarians, friends and family send me.
-I have geese all over my office, on my desk, shelves, filing cabinets, and on the top of my Victrola.
+I also love reading, hiking, exploring, playing rummy, solving crossword puzzles, and collecting old picture books, especially Mother Goose books.
+I also have a growing gaggle of geese collectibles (figurines, statues and miniatures) here in my tree house that children, teachers, librarians, friends and family send me.
+I have geese all over place! -- on my desk, shelves, filing cabinets, and on the top of my Victrola.
 At night when I turn out the lights and go downstairs they sneak around the room and visit each other.
 Sometimes I find them in different places other than where I left them.
 Sometimes I find more than I had the day before!
 Most of the time they are well-behaved.

 What tips do you have for aspiring writers?